flipmcf/CasterPak/Readme.md

 This creates a docker image containing the OS, Bento4 binaries, and the Python environment, ready to serve from flask/gunicorn.

 ### 2. Run the container

+YOU MUST EDIT THE DOCKERFILE TO POINT TO YOUR LOCAL FILESYSTEM (see below)

 This command launches CasterPak in the background.
 It maps the web port and connects your local video files and configuration to the container.

 Assuming the simplest configuration '[input] -> input_type = filesystem'